TypeScript SDK

 6. Optional: manage compaction yourself

-const { needsCompaction, messages } = await ctx.context();
+const { needs_compaction, messages } = await ctx.context();

-if (needsCompaction) {
+if (needs_compaction) {

 const { summary, remainingMessages } = await summarise(messages);